CCA-Public/digital-archives-manual/guides/ingest.md

 1. When your processed SIPs are ready in /mnt/1TB_RAID on one of the BitCurator machines, all SIPs are named with the scheme [identifier]---[accession number], and data entry for all SIPs has been completed in TMS, advise the Digital Archivist that you are ready to move on to the Ingest phase of the project.
 2. The Digital Archivist will copy the SIPs to the /mnt/incoming/transfers "staging area" on csp-arch-03 using rsync and schedule a time for ingest.
 3. When it is time for ingest, the Digital Archivist will move the appropriate SIPs to the Automation Tools watched folder for ingest in batches of <50 SIPs at a time.
 Archivematica will then ingest each of the SIPs, one at a time.
-4. QA the ingests, marking all information in an Ingest spreadsheet (TO DO - ADD SPREADSHEET!):
+4. QA the ingests, marking all information in an [Archivematica ingest spreadsheet](https://github.com/timothyryanwalsh/cca-digitalarchivesmanual/blob/master/forms/archivematica_ingest_spreadsheet.xlsx):
     * For each SIP, ensure that Transfer and Ingest completed successfully and that the AIP was stored.
     * For each SIP, add the following information to your Ingest spreadsheet:
         * Identifier